abdelmageed95/abdelmageed95/README.md

-<h1 align="center">Hi 👋, I'm Abdelmageed ahmed , Junior data scientist </h1>
+<h1 align="center">Hi 👋, I'm Abdelmageed ahmed </h1>
-<h3 align="center">I am passionate about creative and new ideas that make a change, and interested in collecting, cleaning, processing data, and extracting information and insights that can make big changes in decision making and business</h3>
+<h3 align="center">I am passionate about creative and new ideas that make a change, and interested in collecting, cleaning, processing data, and extracting information and insights that can make big changes in decision making and business , I hold a master's degree in AI and Data Science. </h3>

 - 🔭 I’m currently working on [The power of Knowledge Project](https://github.com/abdelmageed95/Knowledge-base-from-scratch)